Ultimate Sri Lanka Packing List: What to Pack and Wear

 What to Wear in Sri Lanka Temples

 Temples in Sri Lanka observe strict clothing requirements.
-Here you will need to cover your knees and shoulders as a sign of respect to their religion.
+Here you will need to cover your knees and shoulders as a sign of respect for their religion.
 I’d recommend packing a sarong for these occasions so that you can either tie it around your waist to cover your knees or around your shoulders.
 A mid-length t-shirt dress or flowy linen pants and T-shirt are the perfect attire for this occasion.

 What to Wear in the Sri Lanka Central Hill Region